 I had for sale this gorgeous vintage Conn Chu Berry alto sax: as you can see on the pictures the serialnumber is 223601 (1928).
 This Low Pitch instrument goes along fine with modern instruments.

 The famous Chu Berry horns are also known as the Conn ‘New Wonder’ Series II.

-Compared to a Selmer Mk6 (which IMO is sharper and lacks that full bodied top-to-bottom sound) the action is different and needs a bit getting used to.
+Compared to a Selmer Mk6 (which IMO is sharper and lacks that full bodied top-to-bottom sound) the action is different and needs some getting used to.
 This Conn has flawless action.
-From the moment I picked it up I was able to immediately play it as it was one of my own horns.
+From the moment I picked it up I was immediately able to play it as it was one of my own horns.
 Are you looking for a vintage alto saxophone to play on a frequent basis: look no further and try a similar Conn, if you find one.

 The inside of the bell has a glorious gold wash and the tonal holes are rolled.
 The microtuner works a treat and the G-sharp is easier to operate than on my (ex-Robert Veen RIP) 1926 Buescher True Tone.
-The sound doesn’t compare with my own horn though: this Chu Berry is so much fuller!
+The sound doesn’t compare with my own horn though: this Chu Berry has a fuller sound!

-From low B flat to high top F this horn rocks and even with my small vintage (Woodwind & Co #2) mouthpiece on.
+From low B flat to high top F this horn rocks, even with my small vintage (Woodwind & Co #2) mouthpiece on.
 More info on Chu Berry saxophones here:

 • Wikipedia on Conn ‘Chu Berry’ saxophones